ishtms/learn-nodejs-hard-way/chapters/ch07-ex-implementing-a-trie.md

     const wordLength = word.length;
     if (wordLength === 0) return;

-    // Iterate over each character in the word. for (let idx = 0; idx < wordLength; idx++) {
+    for (let idx = 0; idx < wordLength; idx++) {
-      // Get the current character.
       let char = word[idx];

       // Check if the current node has a child node for the current character.